INTERVIEW: Will Arnold, Head of Climate Action, The Institution of Structural Engineers.

 Will Arnold:

 Absolutely.
 Regulatory shifts, like those targeting embodied carbon, are potent catalysts for change.
 Instead of retrofitting designs to be more sustainable later in the process, integrating sustainable practices from day one can be more cost-effective.
-Proper regulation ensures these considerations are integral from the project’s inception.
+Proper regulation means that these considerations are integral from the project’s inception.

 KISTERS: